IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

    - AWT method calls are replaced with clear exception messages
    - Users are informed that certain operations are unsupported in the AWT-stripped build
    - Non-AWT operations continue to work normally
    - Docker image labels clearly indicate that the binaries are AWT-stripped

+10. **Platform-Specific Binary Selection Handling**
+    - Action handles explicit platform selection via parameter
+    - Falls back to auto-detection if no platform is specified
+    - Provides clear error messages if the specified platform is not supported
+    - Ensures the correct binary is used for each platform
+    - Improves reliability across different environments